kocherjj/waterOnTheFire/README.md

 Node.JS version 10.15.3

+Thanks to Patrick Murray for his ControlPi rasbian image that was used with some tweaking and updating as the base for this project. https://gitlab.com/patrickmurray/controlpi

+Thanks also to my Brother-in-Law who gave me helpful examples and guidance as I ended up diving into learning basic Javascript, which was not even on my radar when I started down this rabbit hole!

 I am a volunteer firefighter who has been experimenting with Node-Red and a Raspberry Pi to make training more interesting/fun and introduce a basic level of competitiveness that will hopefully encourage new members to join and get involved.

 This project is my first attempt and grew from a Pi Zero W stuck in a hollow vinyl post cover with some LEDs drilled into it and a 5 gallon bucket with a float switch into what it is at this point.